 Your website’s copy – the details you include and how you communicate – is your chance to help potential patients with their decision making.
 It’s an opportunity to guide them towards choosing your clinic over the competition.

 Struggling to develop your clinic’s website content in a way that resonates with potential patients?
-You don’t have to go it alone – contact me to discuss your needs.
+You don’t have to go it alone!

 Make it easy for visitors to find what they need

 I’m sure this has happened to you before.
 You searched for something, clicked through to a website, only to find yourself lost and confused – where was the information you were looking for?

 Chances are you didn’t stick around; you hit the ‘back’ button and clicked through to the next option.
 You don’t want that happening on your website.

 Remember, while not everyone who visits your website will be in immediate need of medical care, a substantial portion of your site’s browsers will be in an urgent situation.

 They’re searching for a clinic because they – or their loved ones – aren’t feeling well and they want to see a doctor.
 They need specific information and they need it now.
 Give it to them.

 First: What is a call to action?
 It’s a marketing term that refers to a stimulus specifically made to elicit a response or action of some sort.